Lion Den logo

 Learning Styles

 Do you learn best by hearing it, seeing it, feeling it, reading about it?
-Then tailor your learning activities to suit your style --it'll be faster and more fun.
+Then start out planning your learning activities to suit your style—it may help you better understand how you learn and make learning more fun.

 For example, I like to SEE new concepts visualized for me in a drawing.
 So when I learn about a new physiological process, I like to see a diagram that shows me how it works.
 For me, that's better than listening to someone explain it.